Inspiration for beautiful patios and paved outdoor spaces

 Think about adding height to your patio design to make your space more interesting, as well as practical.
 Create paved areas at different heights, with steps between them, to separate entertaining spaces.
 Add brick lights to the steps for subtle illumination that creates evening ambience - they also help to make changes in level easy for guests to spot.

 Low walls around a patio shelter a space and add discrete boundaries for children and pets.
 They’re also a great way to add different textures.
 Traditional red brick walls blur the boundaries between indoors and outdoors making your garden feel like an extension of your home.
-Our Madoc stone-effect range add rustic charm to any space.

 For an architectural statement, choose gabion cages to create a bespoke retaining wall that’s low-maintenance and easier to install than a traditional stone wall.
 Select the right gabion cages for your garden, assemble and fix in place, then fill with your choice of stones.
 Any stone larger than 5 centimetres (cm) in diameter can be used, so there’s huge opportunities to customise for a look that suits your home.